GriffithUniLibrary/redcap-intro/docs/02-projects/02-types of project.md

 ---
-nav_order: 2
-parent: Working with projects
 layout: default
 title: Types of project
+parent: Working with projects
+nav_order: 1
 ---

 # Types of project